limpyd/redis-limpyd-jobs/README.md

 ##### `on_started` (ghost method)

-This method, if defined on you job model (it's not there by default, ie "ghost") is called when the job is fetched by the worker and about to be executed ("waiting" status)
+This method, if defined on your job model (it's not there by default, ie "ghost") is called when the job is fetched by the worker and about to be executed ("waiting" status)

 Arguments: